yikliu/Wired-In/README.md

 Wired In let users specify primary working sphere and recognizes primary task suspension during serious working hour.
 WiredIn then provides imagery feedback regarding the duration of task suspension.

-At this stage, WiredIn still mainly developed for human participant study in HCI.
+At this stage, WiredIn mainly developed for human participant study for research purposes.

 Motivation
 --------------------------------------------------